MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 however, that *browsing* a Walrus Site is still possible on iOS through any browser.

-To provide a seamless experience for iOS users (and other users on browsers that do not support service workers), we implemented a redidect to a server-side portal (<https://blob.store>).
+To provide a seamless experience for iOS users (and other users on browsers that do not support service workers), we implemented a redirect to a server-side portal (<https://blob.store>).
 Whenever a user on an iOS wallet browses a Walrus Site, the redirect will automatically take them to the `<site_name>.blob.store` server-side portal.
 This way, the user can still use the wallet.